muhammetbozkurt/Autoencoder/README.md

 # Autoencoder
 Before started I did not share dataset because I am not sure if I am allowed to share it.
 Because I got dataset from a challenge.

-I planed this repo to first part of a series.
-In this paper, firstly “What is Autoencoders” was referred then I explained how I build a CNN based autoencoder for signature images and shared its results.
+I planed this repo as first part of a series.
+In this paper, firstly “What is Autoencoders” was answered then I explained how I build a CNN based autoencoder for signature images and showed its results.

 ## What is Autoencoder?